-The charity Crimestoppers runs the 0800 555 111 number, which allows people to telephone anonymously with information about criminals or crimes.
+The charity Crimestoppers runs the 0800 555 111 number, allowing people to telephone anonymously with information about crimes or criminals.
 The information is then passed on to the police.
-Just tell them what you know, not who you are. www.crimestoppers-uk.org T +44 (0)800 555 111
+Just tell them what you know, not who you are. www.crimestoppers-uk.org